Lamo2real/anime_analytics/README.md

 # Anime Analytics

-## This is a data pipeline for extracting, and doing some minor data manipulation, then loading it to a data lake.
+## This is a data pipeline for extracting, and doing some light data manipulation, then loading it to a data lake.
 This project is an automated data pipeline that will take semi-structured data from an API called jikan, and extract and load it into a data lake in the AWS Cloud (Amazon S3), then transform it using pandas and load it to snowflake for analytics

 </br>